bazelbuild/proposals/designs/2022-06-07-bazel-credential-helpers.md

   }
   ```

-  If the credential helper exists with any exit code `!= 0`, or if its output
+  If the credential helper exits with any exit code `!= 0`, or if its output
   does not follow the protocol (e.g., is invalid JSON), Bazel will abort the
   operation with an appropriate `FailureDetail` indicating the reason (i.e.,
   the build fails).
 A credential helper may provide a human-readable error